NextGenCMB/delensalot/docs/source/config/data.rst

 The `FFP10 simulation module`_ is more sophisticated.

-D.lensalot comes with a `FFP10 simulation module`_, again generating simulations on the fly.
+delensalot comes with a `FFP10 simulation module`_, again generating simulations on the fly.
 They are stored in a :code:`$temp` directory after generating them.

 ..  literalinclude:: /_static/sims_ffp10.py